Skip to main content

 The Skills Matrix

-The matrix typically lists skills on one axis and roles and/or employee names on the other axis.
+The matrix typically lists skills on one axis and roles and employee names on the other axis.
 The intersection of each position and employee displays the skills required for that specific role or position, noting which skills are essential to the role.
 Employees are then assessed based on their proficiency level for each skill listed.

 image of skills matrix from venngage